 Store Your Weed Properly To Avoid CBN Build-Up!

-This applies across the board, but may be particularly relevant to you if you are having trouble staying focused during the day.
+This applies across the board but may be particularly relevant to you if you have trouble staying focused during the day.
 Make sure your weed is properly stored and that it’s not exposed to excessive heat and light!
-If you store THC for too long, or in hot, bright conditions, it will degrade to cannabinol or CBN, the most sedative cannabinoid of them all!
+If you store THC for too long or in hot, bright conditions, it will degrade to cannabinol or CBN, the most soothing cannabinoid of them all!

 As well as this, terpenes can evaporate rapidly during storage.
-As we mentioned above, some terpenes have a positive effect on mood and energy, so preserving them as mch as possible is desirable.
+As we mentioned above, some terpenes positively affect mood and energy, so preserving them as much as possible is desirable.
 Check out our article on How To Dry & Cure Cannabis for more detail.

 Some Extracts Are Better For Daytime Productivity

-Now this really depends on a lot of factors, and may not always hold true in every situation.
+This depends on many factors and may not always hold true in every situation.
 But different types of extracts may have a more uplifting effect than others.
-For example, live resin may be more uplifting than other types of extract.
-As we make it straight from freshly-cut cannabis, there will be little to no presence of CBN, and plenty of volatile terpenes.
+For example, live resin may be more uplifting than other extract types.
+As we make it straight from freshly-cut cannabis, there will be little to no presence of CBN and plenty of volatile terpenes.
 As long as they are the right kind of terpenes, it could make for a very uplifting experience!

-Or you can get really technical and create your own extract from THCA Crystalline, CBD Crystalline and terpenes!
-If you experiment here, you could create the perfect daytime blend.
-You could try something like 70% THC, 25% CBD, and 5% terpenes, made up primarily of limonene, pinene and others with uplifting effects.
+Or you can get technical and create your extract from THCA Crystalline, CBD Crystalline, and terpenes!
+If you experiment here, you could make the perfect daytime blend.
+With uplifting effects, you could try something like 70% THC, 25% CBD, and 5% terpenes, primarily of limonene, pinene, and others.
 Experiment to find your ideal blend, and let us know how you get on in the comments!